DishengTang/dishengtang.github.io/_pages/about.md

 Research interest
 ======
-Currently at Jiaxx Lab led by Prof. Xiaoxuan Jia, I'm generally interested in
+Currently at Neural Coding Lab led by Prof. Xiaoxuan Jia, I'm generally interested in
 * encoding the visual information as dynamic networks of neurons;
 * controlling the brain network;
 * brain-inspired AI.